IBMDeveloperUK/NodeRED-for-AI-flows/aivision-recognition.md

 ![sedan-category](/img/powerai-vision-train-cat-sedans-loaded.png)

-Go through the same process for different types of vehicle - there are samples for pickup trucks, and golf carts.
+Go through the same process for different types of vehicle - there are samples for pickup trucks, and golf carts in the [/demo folder of this repository](/demo).

 ![trained-cats](/img/powerai-vision-train-cats.png)